 IN THE FIELD

-I’m not going to go into guns and ammo here, but for the record I shoot a Remington 700 in .270 and run Nosler trophy grade copper ammo through it.
+I’m not going to go into guns and ammo here, but for the record I shoot a Sako bolt action in .270 and run Nosler trophy grade copper ammo through it.

-OK, you have a deer or pig or whatever on the ground: Now what?
+OK, you have a deer or pig or whatever on the ground: Now what butcher tools will you need?

 I really like a good knife with a gut hook to get things going.
 Not strictly necessary, but I like the way a gut hook unzips a paunch quickly.
 For this I use an Outdoor Edge utility knife set.
 I like that it has a nice big knife, a skinning knife (which dulls fast, though) and a bone saw included.
 A better skinning knife is, however, the Havalon — this is the scalpel knife with disposable blades.
 Best skinning knife ever.
 Only thing you need to be careful about is understanding how sharp this thing really is.
 I’ve cut myself twice with a Havalon and barely knew it, once all the way to my knuckle.
 But I’d allowed myself to get distracted when that happened.
 Keep your eye on the ball and you’ll be amazed how easily things go with this knife.